- Clinical science

 - Degeneration/compression of sensory nerve fibers

-- Recurrent skin picking resulting in lesions and significant distress or impairment in daily functioning.
-Involves repeated attempts to decrease or stop picking.
+- Excoriation disorder: recurrent skin picking resulting in lesions and significant distress or impairment in daily functioning

 - Substance use disorder

 - Miscellaneous: advanced age